Oct. 18, 2024

 CONCLUSION

 Both drying techniques have clear benefits and can each be optimized for different applications.
-While convection drying is great for applications that are not negatively affected by long processing time or low energy efficiency, microwave drying is ideal for heat-sensitive products and situations where energy efficiency is important.
+Convection drying is great for applications that benefit from long processing time or low energy efficiency.
+While microwave drying is ideal for heat-sensitive products and situations where energy efficiency is important.
 Ultimately, the choice between the two often depends on operational requirements, business goals, and the nature of the product.

 Unsure about which method is best to dry your material?
 Reach out to one of our experts to learn more.